15 ways to keep the cost of driving down

 Another way to cut down on insurance can be to add other drivers to your policy, with parents and other experienced drivers being the best choices.

-Make sure that you’re aware of any restrictions this could add to your policy and don’t be tempted to add someone else as the main driver if they’re not, this could end up invalidating your insurance.
+Make sure that you’re aware of any restrictions this could add to your policy and don’t be tempted to add someone else as the main driver if they’re not.
+This may be a short term benefit in reducing the cost, however this could end up invalidating your insurance when you actually come to use it.

-These tips should help you keep the costs of driving down after purchasing your new car on finance.
-Let us know if we’ve missed any over on Facebook or Twitter, we’d love to hear and share as many tips as possible!
+These tips should help you keep the costs of driving down after purchasing your car on finance.
+Head over to our Facebook or Twitter to let us know of any tips and hacks you have to save money on the cost of driving, we’d love to hear and share as many tips as possible!

 Images courtesy of iStock.